-The NOAA Modeling Board was created for the purpose of leveraging NOAA governance structures to:
+The NOAA Modeling Team was created for the purpose of leveraging NOAA governance structures to:

-The scope of the NOAA Modeling Board is to engage on all matters of Earth system modeling across the NOAA portfolio.
-The NOAA Modeling Board coordinates, advises, and guides NOAA’s modeling systems and processes, including community engagement and agile model improvement to harmonize NOAA research, application, and operational modeling activities.
-The NOAA Modeling Board will operate with a collaborative cross-NOAA approach to achieve NOAA’s modeling system and research objectives in support of NOAA’s mission and Earth system prediction and in coordination with the broader community.
+The scope of the NOAA Modeling Team is to engage on all matters of Earth system modeling across the NOAA portfolio.
+The NOAA Modeling Team coordinates, advises, and guides NOAA’s modeling systems and processes, including community engagement and agile model improvement to harmonize NOAA research, application, and operational modeling activities.
+The NOAA Modeling Team will operate with a collaborative cross-NOAA approach to achieve NOAA’s modeling system and research objectives in support of NOAA’s mission and Earth system prediction and in coordination with the broader community.

 - Collaborate with community partners to facilitate community modeling and community-wide strategies and objectives.

 - Guide the integration of operational and applications requirements with research innovations in coordination with community partners.

 - Develop NOAA modeling strategies from the near- to long-terms that inform the comprehensive modeling systems annual operating plan and the map for integrated implementation for NOAA operations, applications, and research objectives across programs, laboratories, centers, and grant programs.

 Articulate values and priorities for NOAA modeling that are informed by agency mission responsibilities, the NOAA Science Advisory Board, NOAA Science Council, community partners, and operational systems.

 Nominate, for Earth Science Integration Board endorsement, NOAA representatives to the NOAA Modeling Team,, and any other related or successor organizations, to represent and provide perspectives on NOAA modeling within NOAA and to the rest of the modeling community.